MariaCoyle/Coursera_Getting_and_Cleaning_Data/README.md

 # Getting and Cleaning Data Course Project - Maria Coyle
-This is my repository for my Coursera - Getting and Cleaning Data project
+This is my repository for my Coursera - Getting and Cleaning Data project.

 ## Notes
 The run_analysis algorithm assumes:
 - the Samsung data is in your working directory
 - the dplyr package is loaded

-## Explanation of the files involved
+## Explanation of the data files involved
+The data for this project was provided at the data for the project at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+The files used are as follows.
 ### features_info
 features_info provides information about the variables used on the feature vector.
 We do not read it as part of the algorithm.
 ### features